Route style ‘C the Circle’ Template

 Tenth: Print a copy of a map of each city and start highlighting your favorite picks.
 This will help you determine an itinerary order (I like to make a circle from and back to my campground).

-*Eleventh: Narrow down your list of things to see/do and fit them into the days allotted for your stay.
-Make notes of opening/closing times for each site as well as the cost.
+Eleventh: Narrow down your list of things to see/do and fit them into the days allotted for your stay.
+Make notes of opening/closing times for each site as well as the cost and address / phone#.

-*Thirteenth: Choose your RV Park.
+Thirteenth: Select your RV Park.
 Choose according to location, reviews, amenities and price.

 I know, this is a lot of work!
 For me though, it’s worth it to make sure that if you never get back to a particular place, there are no regrets.
 It’s easy to say that there’s ‘always next time’, but next time isn’t guaranteed and there is SO MUCH to explore!